Example: Measuring T1

 for i, qubit in enumerate(qubits):

-y = np.array([circuit_result["M"][0][i] for circuit_result in job.result])
+y = np.array([res["M"][0][i] for res in results])

-popt, _ = curve_fit(exp_func, time_axis, y, p0=[1,50e-6,0])
+popt, _ = curve_fit(exp_func, time_axis, y, p0=[1, 50e-6, 0])

-print(f"{qubit} T1 = {popt[1]*1e6 : .1f} µs", )
+print(f"{qubit} T1 = {popt[1]*1e6 : .1f} µs")

 plt.plot(x, y, 'o', label=qubit)